Kentucky vs Kansas State Players to Watch - Second Round

 Kentucky Players to Watch

-Cason Wallace leads the Kentucky Wildcats at 4.3 assists per contest, while also averaging 3.5 rebounds and 11.4 points.
+Cason Wallace paces the Kentucky Wildcats at 4.3 assists per contest, while also putting up 3.5 rebounds and 11.4 points.

 Kansas State Players to Watch

-Nowell is averaging a team-leading 7.8 assists per game.
-And he is delivering 16.8 points and 3.6 rebounds, making 38.3% of his shots from the field and 35% from beyond the arc, with 2.4 triples per game.
+Nowell is averaging a team-high 7.8 assists per contest.
+And he is delivering 16.8 points and 3.6 rebounds, making 38.3% of his shots from the floor and 35% from 3-point range, with 2.4 triples per game.

-Johnson is averaging team highs in points (17.7 per game) and rebounds (7.1).
-And he is contributing 2.2 assists, making 51.9% of his shots from the field and 41.1% from beyond the arc, with 1.3 treys per contest.
+Johnson is posting team highs in points (17.7 per game) and rebounds (7.1).
+And he is contributing 2.2 assists, making 51.9% of his shots from the field and 41.1% from beyond the arc, with 1.3 triples per contest.

 Kentucky Top Performers (Last 10 Games)